 Extending the Doubles and Near Doubles

-The doubles are typically facts that are memorized early on.
-Automaticity with these facts is important.
+The doubles are typically facts that become automatic early on.
 The near doubles are facts like 4+5, where we encourage students to think, “I know that 4+4 is 8, and 1 more is 9.”
 We can also extend these facts.
 For example, when a student is faced with 30+30, he can think, “I know that 3+3 is 6, so 30+30 is 60.”
 Again in this level, we encourage students to think in groups of 10, 100, or 1000.
 For example, 200+200 can be thought of as 2 groups of 100 plus 2 groups of 100.
 Read more about extending the doubles and near doubles, and download some free printables to help you HERE.

 Plus 7, 8, and 9

 When we add 7, 8, or 9 to a number there are a couple of different approaches that we can use.
 First of all, we can add 10 and then take some away.
 Alternatively, we can make a 10 and then add the rest.
 I’ve discussed both of these approaches in detail in THIS BLOG POST.
 You’ll also find some free printables to help you!

 Left-to-right addition (also known as front-end addition or the partial sums method) is one of the most powerful mental math strategies for teaching addition of 2 or 3-digit numbers.
 However, many people are confused by why it is important and why it can be more effective than traditional vertical addition.